soflyy/import-users-from-csv/readme.txt

 * **[Import users with WP All Import Pro](https://www.wpallimport.com/import-wordpress-users/?utm_source=import-plugin-free&utm_medium=readme&utm_campaign=upgrade-to-pro).**
 * Need to [import XML and CSV to WooCommerce](http://www.wpallimport.com/woocommerce-product-import/?utm_source=import-plugin-free&utm_medium=readme&utm_campaign=upgrade-to-pro)?
 Check out our WooCommerce add-on.
 * How to export WordPress users?
 Drag & drop to [export WordPress users](http://www.wpallimport.com/export-wordpress/?utm_source=import-plugin-free&utm_medium=readme&utm_campaign=upgrade-to-pro) (and everything else) to a custom CSV, Excel, or XML with WP All Export Pro.

-= Features =

-* Imports all users fields
-* Imports user meta
-* Update existing users by specifying ID field
-* Allows setting user role
-* Sends new user notification (if the option is selected)
-* Shows password nag on user login (if the option is selected)

-For feature request and bug reports, [please use the forums](https://wordpress.org/support/plugin/import-users-from-csv).
-Code contributions are welcome [on Github](https://github.com/soflyy/import-users-from-csv/).

 == Installation ==